intelsdi-x/snap-plugin-collector-nfsclient/README.md

 ## Documentation

-To learn more about this plugin and iostat tool, visit:
+To learn more about this plugin:

 * [snap nfsclient examples](#examples)